resources

 1. EARLY LEARNING

-• Amend School Readiness eligibility criteria for working families to align with Florida’s changing economy
+- Update School Readiness eligibility for working families to match Florida’s economy.

-• Establish School Readiness reimbursement rates methodology based on cost of quality care instead of market rates
+- Base School Readiness rates on the cost of quality care, not market rates.

-• Allow School Readiness providers to receive base reimbursement in excess of their private pay rates to meet program standards
+- Allow providers to receive base reimbursement above private-pay rates to meet program standards.

 We ask the legislature to support early learning programs